arielweinberger/user-crud/README.md

 ```

 ## Conclusions
-I ended up a total of around 6 hours on this assignment.
+I ended up spending a total of around 6 hours on this assignment.

 After performing this assignment, I realized that the JS community is moving very fast toward TypeScript, yet traditional tools are still widely used.
 These tools are not well-adapted to use TypeScript.
 This can especially be felt when performing tests.
 Good examples are Mongoose and barebones Express which are very hard to interface with testing frameworks.
 Using TypeScript-era tooling makes testing a lot easier.